Marc Miller (racing driver)

 Marc Alan Miller (born August 24, 1975, in Grand Rapids, Michigan) is an American professional race car driver.
 Miller has twice competed in the 24 Hours of Le Mans and most recently in the Continental Tire SportsCar Challenge in 2016 in the GS class.

 Career

+Karting

 Miller began his career in karting, at the age of 11.
 He has raced in a variety of cars including karts, open-wheel, stock, and sportscars.

-Karting

-Winner, United States Rotax Championship in 2008.
+Miller won the 2008 Rotax Max Masters U.S. National Championship (also known as the Rotax Max Challenge USA Grand Nationals).

 Stock cars

 Miller competed part-time in CASCAR and CASCAR West, the Canadian offshoot of NASCAR from 2003 to 2006.
 Marc was the only American driver to compete in the series.